geoserver/geoserver-history/src/README.txt

 ---------------------------

 1) Install JAVA SDK
-Download and install the Java SDK.
+Download and install the Java SDK, Sun Java version 1.5.0

 Create an environment variable called JAVA_HOME and point it to your Java SDK directory.
 Then modify the PATH variable and add: ;%JAVA_HOME%/bin